 Stress reduction techniques can also boost immunity.

 Just because these nutrients are immune enhancing, does not mean excess amounts will be helpful.
-In fact, too much omega 6 fat, iron and vitamin E will actually have detrimental effects on your immune system.
+In fact, too much omega 6 fat, iron and vitamin E can have detrimental effects on your immune system.
 The same is true for some medications, such as antibiotics or corticosteroids.

 Supplement Foods with Herbs and Spices

-Herb and spice supplements boost immune system and protect against aging too.
+Use herbs and spices in cooking or use supplements to boost your immune system and even protect against aging too.

 Curcumin, cloves, basil, garlic, oregano and ginger all ward of sickness and can specifically help in preventing colds and flu.

-Avoid allergic or sensitivity reactions as they produce inflammation
+Avoid foods that cause allergic or sensitivity reactions as they produce inflammation.